-- inspect the site to confirm that the work is substantially complete as defined in the Builders' Lien Act - release the major lien holdback to the Construction Contractor within 45 days, as required by the Act.

-Even though the project is substantially complete, there will likely be some incomplete or deficient work.
-At this time, the Project Manager will compile a list of deficiencies to be corrected by the contractor and an associated value to be withheld until those are corrected.
+- inspect the site to confirm that the work is substantially complete as defined in the Builders' Lien Act - release the major lien holdback to the Construction Contractor within 45 days, as required by the Act Even though the project is substantially complete, there will likely be some incomplete or deficient work.
+At this time, the Project Manager will compile a list of deficiencies to be corrected by the contractor, along with an associated value to be withheld until the deficiencies are corrected.

-Link for Alberta Builders' Lien Act: www.gp.alberta.ca/docments/acts/b07.pdf
+Link for Alberta Builders' Lien Act: www.qp.alberta.ca/docments/acts/b07.pdf